bastibe/Fujifilm-Auto-Settings-for-Darktable/README.md

 ## License

-The LUTs don't mention a specific license, but they are included in G'MIC, which uses a GPL-compatible license.
-Thus I place this repository under the terms of the GPL as well.
-The original copyright of the LUTs are with Stuart Sowerby, however!
+I place these scripts and LUTs under the terms of the GPL license